Getting Specific - Twitter

 Why use Twitter?

-Twitter is a very effective tool for organizations and departments at UTC who need to share frequent information about meetings, conferences, other events, news and/or emergency information.
+Twitter is a very effective tool for organizations and departments at UTC which need to share frequent information about meetings, conferences, other events, news and/or emergency information.

 How do I use Twitter?

 - On Twitter, a username and a screen name are separate items.
 Example: @UTC_COB is the username and UTC College of Business is the screen name.

 - Carefully selecting a Twitter Screen name is very important because this is how most users will search for you.
 People will most likely not know your exact username and may add spaces into your username that do not exist.
 Example: a search for “UTC Athletics” will not find the correct username, GoMocs.